Search This Blog

 4. Who covers your temporary housing expenses if your unit is damaged to the point where you are forced to vacate the premises?

 5. Does the master policy cover your liability should a guest of yours get injured while on the property?
 (Does it include coverage for your guest’s medical expenses or only legal expenses?)
+If you would like to get a free instant competitive liability quote click here.

 6. What does your association consider as common areas?
 If you have a patio, balcony or garage, they may or may not be covered under the master policy.